-On average, listings lease in the $120's per square foot per year.
-The South Beach submarket is going through a an increase in rates.
-In the last 3 months, the median rate went up $25 per sqft per year.
-That's a 25% rise in rent.
+Most listings are in the $80's per square foot per year.
+The South Beach region is seeing a decline in rates.
+In the last 3 months, the median rate fell $36 per sqft per year.
+That's a 28% decline in rent.

-Compared to the rest of the Bay Area market, the South Beach submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Bay Area market, the South Beach submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 15 listings have come on the market, which means spaces are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 27% of the available space in the South Beach are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+In the last 90 days, 15 listings have been posted online, which means spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 27% of the listings in the South Beach are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,300 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are approximately 3 stories.
-Most buildings in this area were built in 1920 and are Class B.
+The standard measurement for office space in this area is around 2,460 sqft.
+Most properties in this market are approximately 3 stories.
+Most buildings in this region were built in 1920 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this region.
-Most of the residents of South Beach work from home.
+A large portion of this market is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this area.
+Most of the occupants of South Beach work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.